madara-tribe/keras-EfficientNet-Unet/README.md

-# requirements for FPA and hypercolumn
+# Requirements for FPA and hypercolumn

 <b>FPA</b>

-・image size are more than 256
+・Image size are more than 256

 ・Amount of calculation increase